unRob/milpa/.milpa/docs/milpa/environment.md

 related-docs: [utils/log, command/environment]
 weight: 10
 ---
-There's a few environment variables that control the behavior of `!milpa!`.
+There's a few environment variables that control the behavior of `milpa`.

 ## Paths

 ### `MILPA_ROOT`

-`MILPA_ROOT` points to the installed !milpa! _kernel_, by default `/usr/local/lib/milpa`.
-This folder contains a !milpa! repo, the `!milpa!` executable, and a helper binary named `compa`, along a copy of the license and the source repo's README.
+`MILPA_ROOT` points to the installed milpa _kernel_, by default `/usr/local/lib/milpa`.
+This folder contains a milpa repo, the `milpa` executable, and a helper binary named `compa`, along a copy of the license and the source repo's README.

-You can set it to a local installation, like a fork, and run `$MILPA_ROOT/!milpa!` to use that fork's scripts instead of an installed version.
+You can set it to a local installation, like a fork, and run `$MILPA_ROOT/milpa` to use that fork's scripts instead of an installed version.

 If you choose to install to a different path than the default, you may wanna add `MILPA_ROOT=/path/to/your/install` you your shell profile.

 ### `MILPA_PATH`

-The `MILPA_PATH` environment variable tells `!milpa!` where to look for repos.
+The `MILPA_PATH` environment variable tells `milpa` where to look for repos.

 By default, `milpa` will look for repos in the following order: